 Times Higher Education 2020 University of the Year

-The University of Glasgow is the current Times Higher Education (THE) University of the Year.
+The University of Glasgow was Times Higher Education (THE) University of the Year 2020.

 Professor Sir Anton Muscatelli, Principal and Vice-Chancellor of the University of Glasgow, said: “It is an enormous honour to be named as the Times Higher Education (THE) University of the Year for our work around historic slavery and reparative justice.
 I want to thank the judging panel and THE for their decision.

 “We were the first UK university to recognise our historic links to slavery by researching our past and being open about all that we found.
 For any institution, talking about historical links to slavery can be a difficult conversation but we felt it was a necessary and right one for our university to have.
 For Glasgow, this initiative has had an immense impact on our institution today: in the way we teach, the way we think of ourselves and how we think about and interpret our history.

 "At a time when universities are too often on the back foot in public debates about value and relevance, Glasgow stood out as a shining example of what a university should be: institutions of courage and action, uniquely placed to tackle the biggest issues facing the world.
 By taking a moral position and leading the way in facing up to the legacy of slavery and making amends, it has set the bar high both for itself and for all universities.”
 THE judges